 Agriculture is the primary source of income in rural areas of Haiti, employing 60 percent of the population.
 Women who work as small-scale entrepreneurs and transporters–known as “Madam Saras”–interact with more than 90 percent of all domestic crops, forming the backbone of the agricultural value chain and its information network.
 These entrepreneurs face significant uninsured risk due to extreme weather events, reducing asset accumulation and investment in high-return but risky activities.
 Because of Madam Saras’ central role for transport and information, financial and informational products that offer protection against weather-related risk to this key segment of the agricultural value chain could positively impact the entire sector.

 In January 2011, Fonkoze, the largest microfinance institution in Haiti, began jointly addressing missing credit and insurance markets by simultaneously providing weather index insurance along with credit to 60,000 borrowers.
 A significant portion of these borrowers was made up of Madam Saras, and 80 percent belong to households that engage in agricultural activities.
-The insurance was intented to have a positive impact, particularly for women.
+The insurance was intended to have a positive impact, particularly for women.
 However, the product became financially unsustainable.
 However, the collapse of the program offers a unique opportunity to investigate the failure of the product.

 Researchers supported by the Feed the Future Innovation Lab for Assets and Market Access are conducting a quasi-experimental study of the discontinued product using a variety of identification strategies and data sources, including new survey data, administrative banking data, cellular carrier and remittance data, and prior survey data.